5 Ways to Get Your Corvallis Home Ready for Summer

 Want more ideas?
 Check out Visit Corvallis for a full lineup of summer events, tours, and places to explore.

-At Henderer Design + Build + Remodel, we are proud to call Corvallis home.
-We enjoy helping local homeowners create spaces that reflect their lifestyles, from summer hosting to everyday routines.
-If you’re considering a remodel, now is the perfect time to start planning for the seasons ahead.
+At Henderer Design + Build + Remodel, we’re proud to call Corvallis home.
+We love helping local homeowners create spaces that reflect their lifestyles, from summer hosting to everyday routines.

-Are you ready to bring your dream home to life?
 If you’re considering a remodel, now is the perfect time to start planning for the seasons ahead.

 Call us at 541-753-5660 or use our contact page to connect with our team.
+Imagine what we can create together.

 Share This Post